2 DAY CONFERENCE WITH

 2. Assess and analyze prominent attachment dynamics in the play therapy room.

-3. Discuss and differentiate between disorganized attachment and Reactive Attachment Disorder (RAD)
+3. Discuss and differentiate between organized and disorganized attachment and Reactive Attachment Disorder (RAD)

 4. Explain the attachment theory concepts of safe haven and secure base and how to apply these concepts in the play therapy room.